charlesweir/WordImagesAndTables/README.md

 ## How to Install the Plug-in

-Download the latest version of ImagesAndTableSupport.dotm by clicking the **Download** button in the page [here](https://github.com/charlesweir/WordImagesAndTables/releases/download/V2.1/ImageAndTableSupport.dotm).
+Download the latest version of ImagesAndTableSupport.dotm by clicking [**Download** here](https://github.com/charlesweir/WordImagesAndTables/releases/download/V2.1/ImageAndTableSupport.dotm).
 Copy that file as follows:

 ### On Windows